 Taking more of vitamin D can help improve these symptoms.

 [Also Read: 7 Early Warning Signs of Stroke Everyone Should Know]

 3. Back and Bone Pain:

-People with low level of vitamin D have more aching bones in their ribs, legs and joints as compared to those who get sufficient vitamin D.
+People with low levels of vitamin D have more aching bones in their ribs, legs, and joints as compared to those who get sufficient vitamin D.